projectatomic/atomic-enterprise-training/eap-latest-setup.md

 ### Verifying the Routing
 Verifying the routing is a little complicated, but not terribly so.
 Since we specified that the router should land in the "infra" region, we know that its Docker container is on the master.
+Make sure to log in as root.

 We can use `osc exec` to get a bash interactive shell inside the running router container.
 The following command will do that for us: